-Synchrotron radiation based research at MAX IV will be performed on the linac and both the 3 GeV and 1.5 GeV storage rings.
+Synchrotron radiation-based research at MAX IV is being performed on the linac and both the 3 GeV and 1.5 GeV storage rings.
 There are at present sixteen beamlines funded for research covering a wide range of scientific areas and photon energy ranges.
 The status of each beamline is listed here.
-The beamline portfolio is expected to continue to grow up to around 30 beamlines in 2026.
+MAX Laboratory can accommodate about 26 beamlines when fully developed.

 When completed, it is expected that MAX IV Laboratory will receive more than 2000 individual researchers annually to carry out experiments in a variety of disciplines including surface science, semiconductor physics, materials science, atomic and molecular physics, chemistry, biology, cultural heritage, and medicine.
 Their research will be offered world-class performance beamlines at the MAX IV Laboratory.

 Among the techniques used at these beamlines are: